Fidelis Irhene

-Fidelis Christopher Irhene (born 20 January 1996) is a Nigerian professional footballer who plays as a midfielder for Portuguese club Amora.
+Fidelis Christopher Irhene (born 20 January 1996) is a Nigerian professional footballer who last played as a midfielder for Portuguese club Nelas.

-Club career
+Career

 Youth career

-Born in Jos, Nigeria, Irhene began his youth career at FC Porto U-19.
-He was promoted to Porto B within a year, after an impressive season with the youth side.
+Born in Jos, Nigeria, Fidelis began his football career with Portuguese giants FC Porto, where he featured in the UEFA Youth League before earning promotion to the club’s B team.

 Senior career

 Portimonense

-On 30 June 2017, Irhene joined Portuguese giants Portimonense on loan.
+On 30 June 2017,Shortly thereafter, he was loaned to Portuguese giants Portimonense where he played a key role in helping the team win the Segunda Liga and secure promotion to the Primeira Liga.

 He made his professional debut in the Segunda Liga for Portimonense on 15 August 2015, in a game against Académico de Viseu.

 Porto B

 He returned to Porto B after a short stint.

 AEL Limassol

-At the middle of the 2017–18 season, Irhene joined AEL Limassol on a two-year-deal.
+In 2017, Fidelis made a move to AEL Limassol in the Cypriot First Division, where he competed in the UEFA Europa League, scoring two goals during the campaign.

 Doxa Katokopias

 He joined Doxa Katokopias on loan in September 2019.

 Irhene became a free agent in January 2020, after his loan spell at Doxa Katokopias.
 He immediately terminated his contract with his parent club AEL Limassol.